fbpx

 A business development representative is responsible for generating new leads and identifying prospects.
 They use various methods to find these prospects, such as social selling, networking events, tradeshows, cold emailing, and cold calling.

-Once they’ve identified a prospect, they reach out to them and try to convince them to purchase the company’s products or services.
+Once they’ve identified a prospect, they contact them and try to convince them to purchase the company’s products or services.
 A business development representative is also responsible for maintaining relationships with current customers and providing support as needed.

 BDRs also handle negotiations with leads and update their progress throughout the sales process.
-They can track engagement to gain insight into their clients’ buyer journey (and where they’re falling short).
+They can track engagement to gain insight into their clients’ buyer journey (and where they fall short).

 SDR vs. BDR: Similarities

-An SDR and BDR are responsible for generating new leads and qualifying/identifying them to determine if they’re a good fit for the company.
+An SDR and BDR are responsible for generating new leads and qualifying/identifying them to determine whether they fit the company well.
 They work together throughout the entire sales process.

-They also use strong communication skills daily, whether through cold calling or presenting their products or services to leads.
-Both roles require excellent customer service skills, excellent attention to detail, and strong analytical skills.
+They also use strong communication skills daily through cold calling or presenting their products or services to leads.
+Both roles require excellent customer service, attention to detail, and strong analytical skills.

 sales managers sales pipeline